Home > Recipes > Staples > Strawberry Puree (3 Ingredients)

 Strawberry Puree (3 Ingredients)

-Add a burst of fresh strawberry flavor to your desserts and drinks with this quick and easy strawberry puree recipe.
-Made with just 3 ingredients, this puree is perfect for everything from cakes, oatmeal, and ice cream to desserts and cocktails.
+Add a burst of fresh strawberry flavor to your desserts and drinks with this quick and easy Strawberry Puree.
+Made with just 3 ingredients, this quick strawberry sauce is perfect for everything from cakes, oatmeal, and ice cream to desserts and cocktails.

 Table of contents

-• Natural flavor: Just like my hibiscus syrup or vanilla syrup, this puree is great alternative to artificial flavorings and extracts.
+Just like my hibiscus syrup or vanilla syrup, this puree is a great alternative to artificial flavorings and extracts.
 It adds fresh and natural strawberry flavors to a variety of dishes.

 If you loved this Strawberry Puree Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!